ElshiatyTube/FlutterAgoraFirebaseVideoCall_Public/README.md

 ## Getting Started

-*Create a new firebase project and setup firestore
+*Create a new firebase project and setup firestore and enable email/password authentication

 *Copy FCM authorization key and past it on fcmKey var in constants.dart file